APZConservationResearch/Training-and-management/README.md

 # Welcome!
 Hello!
 And welcome to Assinboine Park Zoo's Conservation and Research Github.
-This repository contains the information and links neccesary to get new members/contributors started with Github and to familiarize members/contributors with the rules and etiquette of the oganization's repositories.
+This repository contains the information and links neccesary to get new members/contributors started with Github and become familiarized with the rules and etiquette of the oganization's repositories.

 ## Getting Started